Amazon API Gateway traits

 string

 A validation expression for the incoming identity token.
 For token authorizers, this value is a regular expression.
-API Gateway will match the aud field of the incoming token from the client against the specified regular expression.
-It will invoke the authorizer's Lambda function when there is a match.
-Otherwise, it will return a 401 Unauthorized response without calling the Lambda function.
+API Gateway matches the incoming token against the specified regular expression and invokes the authorizer's Lambda function when there is a match.
+Otherwise, it returns a 401 Unauthorized response without calling the Lambda function.
 The validation expression does not apply to the request authorizer.

 resultTtlInSeconds